balajis/twitter-export/README.md

 issue is the ability to _contact_ your followers (eg via email or phone) without Twitter's additional consent.

-# Solution: mass DM with subscribe link?
+# Solution

-Here's the ideal: if you have N followers, you get a list of N emails (or phone numbers) for those followers _with their explicit consent_ to contact them on another platform, and without bothering them very much or at all.
-Also, the solution shouldn't take too much time on the part of the influencer to run and maintain a script.
+As noted above, the ideal is for an account with N followers to get a list of N emails (or phone numbers) for those followers _with their explicit consent_ to contact them on another platform, and without bothering them very much or at all.
+In practice, you won't get all N, but you may get a subset.
+Also, the ideal solution shouldn't take too much time or money on anyone's part.

 In theory, Twitter could add a feature where users could opt in to allowing their emails to be viewed by a few, some, or all of the